 Cloudflare, a CDN service, has been supporting multiple web projects in improving performance and security since 2010.
-But with it, Cloudflare has brought the Error 522 - connection timed our error.
+But with it, Cloudflare has brought the Error 522 connection timed out.
 So how do you fix this?

-The message ‘Error 522: Connection timed out’ indicates a well-known error that occurs frequently with the powerful content delivery network.
-Despite the fact that this bug is also known as a ‘Cloudflare error,’ the issue is not due to the web performance service.
+The message ‘Error 522: Connection timed out’ is a well-known HTTP status code that happens often with sites on Cloudflare.
+In fact, this problem is also known as a ‘Cloudflare error,’ but, from our experience with error 522, the issue is not coming from Cloudflare itself.

 What does ‘Error 522’ mean?

-Contrary to popular belief, the 522 error is caused by a server-side problem rather than a Cloudflare malfunction.
-However, as with many other HTTP errors, identifying the source of the error is difficult.
-When establishing a TCP connection between the CDN service and the contacted web server, there are a number of scenarios that can result in a timeout.
+The 522 error is caused by a server-side problem rather than a Cloudflare malfunction.
+However, as with many other HTTP errors, identifying the source of the error is not always straightforward, especially if you don't own the website in question.
+When you a connection is being established between the CDN service and the contacted web server, there are a number of scenarios that can result in a timeout.
 The following are the most common causes of the connection timed-out message:

-- Burdening the original server: Cloudflare does a huge amount of work for the project’s original web server.
-The CDN service must still contact the original server for such requests from browser users (especially dynamic content).
-If there are too many requests to be handled at the same time, as with a regular server without a CDN, this can cause an overload and a timeout when building TCP.
+- The origin server is under heavy load: while Cloudflare does a heavy amount of work instead of the project’s original web server, the CDN service must still contact the original server for dynamic content.
+If there are too many requests to be handled at the same time, this can cause an overload and a timeout when establishing a connection between Cloudflare and the web server.

-- The request is being blocked by a firewall: if the original server has its own firewall, this can also result in a Cloudflare error.
-Of course, the performance service’s IP addresses should be allowed by default, but addresses are sometimes accidentally or arbitrarily blocked.
-As a result, no connections can be made.
-Packets may be removed from the original host network as a result of incorrect settings.
+- The request is being blocked by a firewall: if the origin server has its own firewall, and is blocking the Cloudflare or user's IP this can also result in a Cloudflare 522 error.
+Cloudflare's IP addresses should be allowed by default, but addresses are sometimes accidentally blocked, resulting in Cloudflare being unable to access the server and thus throwing the 522 error.

-- Invalid DNS settings: DNS servers function with the original server’s IP address.
+- Invalid DNS settings: DNS servers work with the original server’s IP address.
 Any changes to this address must be communicated to the CDN and server so that they can continue to communicate.
-Because many web hosts assign new web addresses to managed websites on a regular basis and don’t forward them to Cloudflare, the DNS setup can occasionally use an incorrect address.
+Because many web hosts sometimes assign new web/IP addresses to managed websites and not forward them to Cloudflare, the DNS setup can occasionally use an incorrect address.

 - Wrong routing: To guarantee that a website’s performance is properly optimized, Cloudflare must work further than network boundaries.
 IP routing, which governs the path taken by packets as they travel through the various networks involved, is a vital part of the content delivery process.
 A connection timed out message is frequently shown when there are discrepancies between the original server and Cloudflare.